traveltime-dev/traveltime-google-comparison/README.md

 ## Features

-- Get travel times from TravelTime API, Google Maps API and TomTom in parallel, for provided origin/destination pairs and a set of departure times.
+- Get travel times from TravelTime API, Google Maps API and TomTom API in parallel, for provided origin/destination pairs and a set of departure times.
 - Departure times are calculated based on user provided start time, end time and interval.
 - Analyze the differences between the results and print out the average error percentage.